 Curried lentils are bold with awesome flavors that speak comfort and well-being.
 I love to cook at home, it’s like therapy and provides relaxation for me.
-The weekends are always busy, cooking great food for my wife and I.
+The weekends are always busy and cooking a great curry for my wife and me is one of the easiest meals to cook.
+I call this dish curry in a hurry because it’s as easy as it gets and being able to cook a well-balanced nutritional meal in 35 minutes is pretty amazing.

 Cooking Curry in Dubai: